jimken123/soda/steps/FileSystem.md

 ---
 title: All Steps | File System Connector Documentation
 sidebar_label: FileSystem
 description: List of all steps for File System Connector.
-Sequence connector for interacting with file systems of various OSes.
+Phoenix connector for interacting with file systems of various OSes.
 Includes steps to interact with files, directories, paths, and compression.
 tags: [Contents, FileSystem]
 hide_title: true
 hide_table_of_contents: true